Recently we came across some new statistics about executive functioning:

 If you’re considering support to make strides in executive functioning skills, this blog post explains the differences between executive functioning coaching and therapy, helping you make an informed decision.

 Coaching focuses on actionable strategies and tangible outcomes, while therapy explores emotions and past experiences for healing.
 Coaching improves daily life and EF skills, while therapy addresses mental health concerns.
+Both therapy and coaching can be valuable tools in supporting your mental health and wellness journey.

 Both can be valuable, but therapy is necessary for issues like aggression, trauma, substance use, or immediate crises.
+It’s important to remember that while coaching can supplement mental health care, it should not replace professional medical or therapeutic support when needed.

 Remember, coaches aren’t mental health counselors or medical professionals, and collaboration with therapists is common for comprehensive support.